jaegertracing/documentation/content/mentorship-for-mentees.md

   in the documentation or the code, then don’t hesitate to ask your mentor for pointers.
 You can also ask in [#jaeger](https://cloud-native.slack.com/archives/CGG7NFUJ3) and #jaeger-mentorships Slack channels.
 - Before embarking on a relatively substantial change, write up a plan on what you plan to do, why and potential challenges or unknowns.
-Consider documentiing this as a [new issue](https://github.com/jaegertracing/jaeger/issues) in Jaeger.
+Consider documenting this as a [new issue](https://github.com/jaegertracing/jaeger/issues) in Jaeger.
 - Work on small deliverables at a time, making small enhancements as you go along.
   Breaking down a large task into smaller pieces can help make a seemingly daunting task appear manageable.